ericvc/CuckooPi/README.md

 CuckooPi: A Data-Driven Cuckoo Clock for Raspberry Pi
 ================

-The CuckooPi project is an effort to create a data-driven digital Cuckoo clock using information obtained through various APIs.
+The CuckooPi project is an effort to create a data-driven digital cuckoo clock using information obtained through various APIs.
 It uses reports of bird sightings in your local area (data from [eBird](https://ebird.org/home)) to determine which bird species to